Base Material Thickness (mm): 0.42, 0.48

 All external fastening screws must conform to AS3566 – Class 3.
 They are to be hexagon headed and must be used with sealing washers for both roofing and walling.

-For connecting to purlins or top hats use:
+For connecting to purlins or top hats in non-cyclonic regions use:

 The Stramit Cyclonic Areas Manual has fixing details for cyclonic areas.